bentomhall/nih-system/homebrewery/world/geography.md

 To the east, across the West Moon Sea, lies the black-glass-surfaced, arcane-magic wasteland known as Moon's Vengeance.
 Once home to the aelven empire's capital, it was the target of the first druids who convinced the third moon to fall on it.
 Now inhabited only by ghosts, arcane workings, and the underground-dwelling remnants of the goroesi (often called dark elves) who escaped Moon's Fall by cutting themselves off from time and space for a time.

 Far to the north of Kotimaa lies the volcanic Isle of Fire, of which not much is known.
+\column
 ## A Short History of Western Noefra
+[_Finally, we get to talk about me -IB_ _Do we have to? -ed_]
 ### Prehistory: The Dawn War
 It's said that the Dreamer called the world into existence an uncountable time before time began.
 He created the Eight and One, the Primordial Princes to embody the principles of existence.
 The Eight were Light and Darkness, Life and Death, and the Four Elements.
 The One, called Nameless for many millenia, was Change (or Chaos).
 They in turn had servants; Light was granted the Lightborn, blazing sentinels and keepers of law; Darkness was granted Leviathan, a single eternal mind inhabiting the song that the denizens of the benthic abyss sing back and forth endlessly, keeper of memory.
 Life supervised the Titans, rune-wielding shapers and molders of matter.
 Death supervised Wyrm, ancestors of dragons, wielding the True Names of all matter to break down the unneeded or failed creations.
 The Elemental Primordials chose to be content with less willful creations, now known as the elementals.
 And the last, the Nameless, was given the Proteans, an endlessly mutable race well suited to mediate between the creations of the Primordials and adapt them to the needs of the universe.
-\page

 And then Change rebelled.
 Sought mastery over the others (or so the tale runs).
 Split creation into camps that warred.
 The eight against the one.
 At the end, something tore the Oblivion Gate open, and the Dreamer chose to enact the first and greatest sacrifice in its own being.
 It tore itself apart and with it the Names of its children the Primordials, creating the planes from their essence.
 The lesser creations were scattered across the planes, with many of them becoming mortal, touched by the fires of the Dreamer's essence.
 Mortality is not a curse, it is a gift.
 The blood and nerves of the Dreamer became the Great Mechanism, tasked with keeping all in order throughout the planes.
 Its skin became the Crystal Sphere that wards out the denizens of the Great Dark Beyond.
 This all happened about 25,000 years before the present day.
+\page
 ### The First Age (ending ca 10k YBP)

 The Mortal plane, for the first fifteen thousand years, was dominated by the wars between the (now mortal) Titans and Wyrm.
 Without their primordials, their natures (one to order and structure and the other to break down and destroy) clashed.
 The lesser races (at this point only some of the lightborn who chose to become mortal and the forcibly devolved proteans) hid in fear, served the tyrant races, or died.